 People who have relapsed can learn something from the experience.
 But, for the rest of us, those lessons are best learned from a distance.
 We can learn from watching what others go through when they relapse.
 This is a better alternative than learning first-hand.

-People often talk about relapsing as if it just occurred.
+I have clients who talk about relapsing as if it just occurred.
 Yet, when these same people consider the thoughts, feelings, and attitudes that were going on with them a few days or weeks before the relapse, they can often see that there were warning signs that they were heading back to their use.

 Relapses can occur because people stop doing something, like letting up on daily recovery maintenance, or they might not have anticipated that an activity would prompt this relapse.
 We all know that there will be situations, people, feelings, and thoughts that result in thinking about using.
 Unfortunately, some people get overwhelmed and say, “To hell with it.”

 There are alternatives to relapse.
-When we take the initiative to study and find more alternatives to relapse, and use these resources, we are less likely to relapse.
+When we take the initiative to study and find more alternatives to relapse and use these resources, we are less likely to relapse.

 Understanding Relapse Triggers

-- What activates the desire to use?
+- What activates my desire to use?

-- What situations should I avoid?
+- Are there situations I should avoid?

 Learning relapse triggers will help us be able to spot them, and make other choices than to use.
 There are predictable triggers for all people.
 We can learn the common ones, and dig deeper and find our personal triggers.
 Learning our personal triggers is important to our long-term recovery.
 There is no cure for addiction.
 Our addiction does not go away, but with proactive choices, we can lessen our chances of a relapse.